PLCnext/EdgeDevices/10_AWS_QuickstartGuide.md

-# Getting Started Guide template for IoT Core: Hardware
+# Getting Started Guide for AWS IoT Core

 Before you start this tutorial, make sure that you have completed